 Think you want to help people manage their money and meet their ultimate financial goals?
 If so, you may be wondering how to become a financial planner.
 The process for becoming a financial planner varies depending on what kind of advising or planning you want to do.
 As with most jobs, a successful financial planning career begins and ends with quality education.
 Many financial planners will even earn a certified financial planner (CFP) designation.
-Let us walk you through what it’ll take to get into the financial planning business.
+This certification requires quite a bit of extra schooling and experience to achieve.

 What Is a Financial Planner?